oracle/soda-for-java/doc/Getting-started-example.md

 **Artifact id:** orajsoda
 **Version:** 1.1.7

+The above will automatically pull the latest versions of the dependencies needed to work with SODA on all supported database versions and cloud services.

 If you need to download the SODA jar and the dependencies manually, you can do that as follows:

 *    JDBC 8 or above jar.
 For example, if you're using JDK8 or above, you could use ojdbc8.jar that ships with Oracle Database, available from [this page](https://www.oracle.com/database/technologies/appdev/jdbc-downloads.html).
 Note: to work with JSON type, which is the new default JSON storage in SODA when running against 21c database with compatible set to 20 or above, a 21c or above JDBC jar is required.
+To work with 19c autonomous cloud services (Autonomous JSON Database, Autonomous Transaction Processing, Autonomous Data Warehouse) you must a use a 19.7 or above JDBC jar.

 *    javax.json-1.1.4.jar.
 This is the JSR353 implementation, download it from [here](http://search.maven.org/remotecontent?filepath=org/glassfish/javax.json/1.1.4/javax.json-1.1.4.jar).